-It is possible to correct the defect of the center distance, provided that we accept to slightly trim the bogie beams, which come to bump into the steps.
+It is possible to correct the defect of the centre distance, provided that we accept to slightly trim the bogie beams, which come to bump into the steps.
 For once, here is, before starting, the result of this operation, to show you that the sacrifice is not so terrible.

-LS Models-Heris USI cars A4t4 ref.
+LS Models-Heris USI coaches A4t4 ref.
 14016 and 14011-I.

 On the other hand, the height has been slightly increased, which shows a space between the body and the secondary suspension consoles.
 These consoles are in fact fixed on the bogie, whereas they should be fixed on the body.
 This “cheating” could be understood to facilitate the movement of the bogie with the eccentric pivot.
-As the pivot is brought closer to the center, we can try to fix the consoles on the body.
+As the pivot is brought closer to the centre, we can try to fix the consoles on the body.

 In summary, the following operations are envisaged: